Robert Stewart, Duke of Albany: Brother's seizure of power

 Robert became Chamberlain of Scotland in 1382, after the assassination of the previous chamberlain, John Lyon of Glamis.

 By 1382, Robert II was facing opposition to his rule from powerful segments of the Scottish nobility, most notability the affinity of his eldest son, John, Earl of Carrick, along with various members of the Douglas family.
-The king was criticized for his controversial promotion of his fourth son, Robert's younger brother Alexander, in the Earldom of Ross in 1382.
+The king was criticized for his controversial promotion of his fourth son, Robert's younger brother Alexander, in the earldom of Ross in 1382.
 Meanwhile, a period of developing conflict between Scotland and England led directly to an English invasion of Scotland in 1384.
 The English army, led by John of Gaunt, devastated the region of East Lothian.
 Robert II was criticized for his response to the English invasion, which was viewed as prevaricating and indecisive.
-John, Earl of Carrick, the king's eldest son, took advantage of his father's political difficulties to seize power in November 1384.
+John, Earl of Carrick, took advantage of his father's political difficulties to seize power in November 1384.
 During a general council at Holyrood Abbey, Robert II effectively abdicated much of his authority to his eldest son, who was named as Guardian of Scotland.

 Robert attended the general council of 1384, where he swore an oath to support his eldest brother's assumption of power.
 Despite his initial support for the regency, Robert's interests were threatened by his brother's rule of Scotland.
 John, Earl of Carrick, abused his position as guardian to take large sums of money from the Scottish exchequer, challenging Robert's authority as chamberlain.
 Robert, probably supported by the king, gained substantial control over the exchequer session of 1385, held at Stirling Castle, where he punished the financial officials who had submitted to his eldest brother.
 Robert's eldest brother also faced criticism for his failure to curb the territorial or official power of their controversial younger brother, Alexander, in northern Scotland.